bopjesvla/hitch/README.md

 - `dump.py` runs the monthly dump
 - `cron.sh` is the crontab running above files
 - `hitchmap.conf` is the NGINX configuration
+- `./client` contains the Vue.js frontend (with instructions in a respective README)

 ## License